KevinThielen/breakbuildgames/content/devlog/renderer/the_context/opengl.md

 we need from the API and the available support on the target platform.
 3.3 is a solid choice for a wide range of hardware and driver maturity, but handy functions like compute shaders came with 4.3.
 Apple devices also stopped support for OpenGL versions above 4.1.
+Realistically speaking, most Desktop systems support the decade old 4.5 according to the [steam hardware survey](https://store.steampowered.com/hwsurvey).
+More than 90% support DX-12 capable hardware, which is pretty much the same hardware that supports 4.5.

-Extensions can make muddle this choice further, because it is possible to create an older context, but get the "newer" functionality via extensions.
+Extensions can muddle this choice further, because it is possible to create an older context, but get the "newer" functionality via extensions.
 So frankly speaking, it is kinda messy.